 DMD is a severe genetic disorder that causes progressive muscle loss, including the heart muscle.
 Advances in respiratory care have shifted the main cause of death from lung failure to heart complications, making cardiomyopathy the greatest threat to survival.

 Without new therapies like deramiocel, patients must continue to rely on existing treatments, which include corticosteroids, ACE inhibitors, and beta-blockers.
-These drugs can slow heart decline but do not stop or reverse the underlying disease.
+These drugs can slow the decline of the heart but do not stop or reverse the underlying disease.

 Did you know?